craigthomas/Chip8C/README.md

 any fancy timing mechanisms to ensure that instructions are executed in a set amount of time).

+### Debug Mode

-Finally, you can also ask the emulator to start in debug mode, where each instruction is disassembled and displayed in the bottom right hand corner of the screen on a semi-transparent overlay.
+You can also ask the emulator to start in debug mode, where each instruction is disassembled and displayed in the bottom right hand corner of the screen on a semi-transparent overlay.
 To do this: